sal0max/kraken/README.md

 * Mighty: Downloads all images & videos, even of posts with multiple photos & videos
 * Thorough: Downloads all photos in the best available resolution
 * Free: No ads, no user tracking, completely Open Source
-* Up-to-date: Fully supports Android 11 with all its file download restrictions
+* Up-to-date: Fully supports Android 12

 ### How-to